7RU7H/Archive/Web-Application-Hacking/Methodologies/Generic/Web-App-Hacking-Methodology.md

 [[Nmap-Cheatsheet]]

-## Web Application Assessment vs Peneteration test
+## Web Application Assessment vs Penetration test
-Web App assessments have borad objective on a small selection of applcations or hosts.
+Web App assessments have borad objective on a small selection of applications or hosts.
 Whereas Penetration tests are very specific goal over  a larger than the web application potential scoping.
-[See Penetration Testing Execution Standard (PTES)](http://www.pentest-standard.org/index.php/Main_Page) and [OWASP's Web Application Security Testing](https://owasp.org/www-project-web-security-testing-guide/) for some ideas around the various stardards applied to assesement structuring.
+[See Penetration Testing Execution Standard (PTES)](http://www.pentest-standard.org/index.php/Main_Page) and [OWASP's Web Application Security Testing](https://owasp.org/www-project-web-security-testing-guide/) for some ideas around the various standards applied to assessment structuring.

 ## Web Application Assessment
 Information gathering
-Component identification is vital to time effiency when enumerating as the underlying technology must be targeted.
+Component identification is vital to time efficiency when enumerating as the underlying technology must be targeted.
  - Programming Language and Frameworks
  - Web Server Software
  - Database Software
- - SErver Operating system
+ - Server Operating system

 ## Attack Surface
-Detirmination of attack surface is outlined in [[Application-Analysis]].
+Determination of attack surface is outlined in [[Application-Analysis]].
 0. Stack Enumeration
 1. URLs
 	1. File extension are less common given [[HTTP-Routing]]